isomorphicdude/Highlighted-Text-OCR/README.md

 # Highlighted-Text-OCR
-An start of an easy application that recognize highlighted texts
+A simple start of an easy application that recognize highlighted texts

 This uses *easyocr* to perform ocr on the modified image.